5 Ways How GDPR Will Protect You Online

 2. Consent for data collection should be a careful consideration of the user

-Many sites had an automatic mechanism of data collection.
-Often if you visited a site, you would find yourself auto-subscribed to its mailing list.
-This is because of they used pre-checked tick box strategy that works on the principle of ‘opting-out’.
-Users did not bother to check the defaults and ended up being ‘manipulated’ into giving their details Now, clear user consent will be required to collect any data.
-Rather than an opt out approach, each site would require explicit and active opt –in system where the user decides to do so based on the information given to them and his careful consideration of the choices he has.
-As a consumer, one can expect a lot more control of data through this active consent approach because data will need to be channelized through the user himself.
+Users did not bother to check the defaults and ended up being manipulated into giving their details.
+Now, clear user consent will be required to collect any data.
+Rather than an opt out approach, each site would require explicit and active opt in system where the user decides to do so based on the information given to them and his careful consideration of the choices he has.

 3. Personal data is the ownership of the user

-Before the GDPR the concept of data storage was mostly as ‘silos’ or ‘walled gardens’ where data was vendor specific.
+Before the GDPR the concept of data storage was mostly as walled gardens where data was vendor specific.
 It was unavailable to the user in any comprehensible form other than some analytics.
 GDPR comes with the right to data portability.
 Data will have to become handy and be downloadable into a smart form.
 This means users can access the data at their will, can understand it and can also transfer or move the contents across multiple vendors, depending upon who they trust or not.
 When users can move or copy data across controllers, it gives them more power over their data and the purpose of its use.

 4. Privacy is a fundamental right of every individual

 The right to deletion has been in existence in a smaller purview on sites like Google.
 It gave users the right to request for deletion of their personal data if they felt it had no reason to be collected and stored.
-GDPR has initiated a more strict provision called the ‘Right to be Forgotten’.
+GDPR has initiated a more strict provision called the ''Right to be Forgotten''.
 With this right in place, a user can now request complete erasure of all data associated with his account.
 Along with the data portability right, this can be a powerful tool to make sure that discord between users and businesses can be avoided in the context of privacy.
 This is a reassurance to the users that they would not become mere data subjects whose identity and activity is monitored and captured to enable business profits only.
-The ‘right to be forgotten’ also demonstrates how positive principles and interventions can be applied in the noble relation of the business and the consumer.
+The right to be forgotten also demonstrates how positive principles and interventions can be applied in the noble relation of the business and the consumer.

 5. Identify and rectify any breach with due notification to the users as well as the authorities.